 Wendy Appiah was surrounded by animals at a young age and has wanted to work with them all her life.

-She left City and Islington College (CANDI) last summer after achieving a Distinction on an Animal Management Level 3 Diploma and is now studying at the Royal Veterinary College.
+Wendy left the college last summer after achieving a Distinction on an Animal Management Level 3 Diploma and is now studying at the Royal Veterinary College.

 Born in the Netherlands, Wendy lived for a short time as a young child on her grandparents’ farm in Ghana, surrounded by goats, sheep, chickens and cows.

-When she was seven, her family moved from Amsterdam to Yorkshire before settling in London where she enjoyed looked after their pets including rabbits, turtles and fish.
+When she was seven, her family moved from Amsterdam to Yorkshire before settling in London where she enjoyed looking after their pets including rabbits, turtles and fish.

-She decided not to stay on at sixth form and instead applied to CANDI after visiting the college and being impressed with college’s collection of animals at its Centre for Applied Science in Angel.
+She decided not to stay on at sixth form and instead applied to Capital City College after visiting the college and being impressed with the collection of animals at its Angel centre.

 Wendy, 18, said: “I’ve always loved animals.
-When I heard about the course at CANDI, I was like yes, sign me up, I want to study here.
+When I heard about the course, I was like yes, sign me up, I want to study here.
 Now I’m following my dream to become a veterinarian and eventually have my own clinic.

 “Animals have always been a fascination to me.
 I like the fact they’re able to develop and form their own societies.
 I also enjoy learning about their biology and how their bodies work.
 I want to help and care for them in any way possible.”